fabiofanelli1/scraperX/README.md

-# 🛡️ ScrapeX — X.com Vulnerability Monitor
+# 🛡️ ScraperX — X.com Vulnerability Monitor

 Real-time monitoring of vulnerability disclosures on X.com (Twitter).
 Runs automated searches every 5 or X minutes and surfaces only new tweets — no API keys required.

 ## What is ScrapeX

-ScrapeX is a command-line tool built for **security analysts**, **SOC teams**, and **sysadmins** who need to know in real time when new vulnerabilities are disclosed for the products they manage.
+ScraperX is a command-line tool built for **security analysts**, **SOC teams**, and **sysadmins** who need to know in real time when new vulnerabilities are disclosed for the products they manage.

 The problem is straightforward: information about new CVEs, exploits, and zero-days often surfaces on X.com (Twitter) **hours or days before** official vendor advisories.
 Security researchers, threat intelligence accounts, and infosec journalists publish details, PoCs, and analyses that can make the difference between a system patched in time and a security incident.